-For instance, features such as DNS resolution or TLS setup have been used beyond their original intent, such as name filtering, MAC addresses used for access control, captive portal implementations that employ taking over cleartext HTTP sessions, and so on.
+For instance, features such as DNS resolution or TLS setup have been used beyond their original intent, such as in name-based filtering.
+MAC addresses have been used for access control, captive portal implementations that employ taking over cleartext HTTP sessions, and so on.

 Increased deployment of encryption can and will change this situation.
-E.g. QUIC replaces TCP for various application and protects all end-to-end signals to only be accessible by the endpoint, ensuring evolvability [RFC9000].
+For instance, QUIC replaces TCP for various application and protects all end-to-end signals to only be accessible by the endpoint, ensuring evolvability [RFC9000].
 QUIC does expose information dedicated for on-path elements to consume by design explicit signal for specific use cases, such as the Spin bit for latency measurements or connection ID that can be used by load balancers [I-D.ietf-quic-manageability] but information is limited to only those use cases.
 Each new use cases requires additional action.